opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 * How to run a job using OpenPnP

 ## Some things to know before starting

+### Your Machine's Build Number
+We keep track of versions of the pick and place using a Build Number.
+You can find your machine's Build Number on the pamphlet in your kit.
+This website, all the 3d printable files, and all the circuit boards are designed to work together using the same Build Number, so it's important you know which one you're building and use the files from the same one!

+A Build Number looks like `v2.1.4`, with a lowercase "v" and three numbers dictating the version using [semantic versioning](https://semver.org/).

 ### Machine Orientation and Terminology